gurjeet/gurjeet.singh.im/blog/_posts/2024-06-09-passwordstore+gnupg+touchid.md

 With the implementation shown below, now whenever my scripts want to access the VPN password, or any other secret stored in my PasswordStore, I get prompted with the TouchID to unlock their access.
-As an added bonus, the encrypted passwords can be managed in, and shared via [Git][].
+As an added bonus, if you choose to, the encrypted passwords can be managed in, and shared using [Git][].

 [Git]: https://git-scm.com/